ShashwatSharmaPM/platform-decomposition-api-marketplace/README.md

 Once we owned the middle layer, I could see two things clearly:

-1. If we decomposed the monolith into independent microservices, each service could scale independently.
+1. If we broke down the monolith into independent microservices, each service could scale independently.
 No more one heavy job killing the entire platform.
 2. If we added a security/authentication layer on top of those microservices, we could expose them externally as a modular API marketplace.

 One initiative, two outcomes.
-I built a 1-year plan covering:
+I built a 1.5 year plan covering:
 - Which services to isolate first (prioritized by customer pain and revenue risk)
 - The security layer architecture (auth per service, not per monolith)
 - Revenue projections for the API marketplace (validated with the sales team from the two enterprise RFIs)